 What Do I Do If I Lost My Alien Registration Number?

-If you can’t find your Alien Registration Number on any USCIS documents or visas you’ve been issued, then the Freedom of Information Act system is in place to help you get ahold of your immigration file, which includes the number.
+If you can’t find your Alien Registration Number on any USCIS documents or visas, then the Freedom of Information Act system is in place to help you get ahold of your immigration file, which includes the number.
 Alternatively, you can schedule an InfoPass appointment at your local USCIS office.

 Is My A-Number the Same as My USCIS Case Number?